mweglowski/fuel_consumption_prediction/README.md

 # Fuel Consumption Prediction Project

 ## Overview
 This project involves building and training a machine learning model to predict fuel consumption based on various vehicle characteristics.
 The model is built using PyTorch.
+Dataset derives from [kaggle](https://www.kaggle.com/datasets/krupadharamshi/fuelconsumption/data).

 ## Features
 The model predicts fuel consumption using the following features: